Music production has come a long way in the past decade.

 Fundamentally Pro Tools is actually pretty simple.
 Most of the work tends to take place in the mix and edit windows.
 This eliminates the need to switch between multiple windows for simple tasks.

 You can’t buy pro tools on its own.
-You’ll need an AVID approved interface which also doubles up as an anti-piracy key.
+You’ll need an AVID-approved interface that also doubles up as an anti-piracy key.
 This can make things hard if you’re on a tight budget or are set on using specific audio interfaces that aren’t AVID approved.

 Although simple to use (provided you’ve learned the software and the extent of how in-depth it goes) it’s very high on CPU usage.